 Our future success is dependent on our ability to develop, obtain regulatory approval for and successfully commercialize one or more of our product candidates.
-We have not yet demonstrated our ability to successfully conduct and complete a Phase 3 or other pivotal clinical trial, obtain regulatory approvals, manufacture a commercial scale drug, or conduct sales and marketing activities.
+The FDA accepted the sBLA for rilonacept in recurrent pericarditis with priority review and assigned a PDUFA goal date of March 21, 2021.
+Upon approval from the FDA, if any, of the commercial marketing of rilonacept in the United States for recurrent pericarditis, we will assume the sales and distribution of rilonacept for the approved indications in the United States and would evenly split profits on sales with Regeneron, after deducting certain commercialization expenses subject to specified limits.
+However, we have not yet demonstrated our ability to successfully obtain regulatory approvals, manufacture a commercial scale drug, or conduct sales and marketing activities.
 We currently generate no revenue from sales of any products, and we may never be able to develop or commercialize a marketable product.

-On May 23, 2018, our registration statement on Form S-1 relating to our initial public offering, or IPO, was declared effective by the SEC.
-On May 29, 2018, we completed our IPO of 8,477,777 Class A common shares at \$18.00 per share for gross proceeds of \$152.6 million.
-In addition, on June 22, 2018, we completed the sale of 1,006,425 Class A common shares to the underwriters of the IPO following the exercise of their over-allotment option to purchase additional shares at \$18.00 per share for gross proceeds of \$18.1 million.
-The aggregate net proceeds to us from the IPO, inclusive of the over-allotment option exercise, was \$155.5 million after deducting underwriting discounts and commissions and other offering costs.
+On February 4, 2019, we completed a follow-on offering of 2,654,984 Class A common shares and concurrent private placement of 2,000,000 Class A1 common shares, both at \$18.26 per share for aggregate gross proceeds of \$85.0 million.
+In addition, on March 1, 2019, we completed the sale of 161,126 Class A common shares to the underwriters of the follow-on offering following the exercise in part of their option to purchase additional shares at \$18.26 per share for gross proceeds of \$2.9 million.
+The aggregate net proceeds to us from the follow-on offering and concurrent private placement, inclusive of the option exercise, was \$83.0 million after deducting underwriting discounts and commissions, placement agent fees and other offering costs.